Jack Aitken: 2019

 For the 2019 season Aitken moved to Campos Racing, initially partnering Dorian Boccolacci and later Arjun Maini and Marino Sato.
 Aitken took his first win of the season, and Campos Racing's first win in Formula 2, at the Baku feature race.
 He also won his home sprint race at Silverstone, after overtaking Louis Delétraz on lap 17.
 Aitken also won the Monza sprint race after defending from the MP Motorsport car of Jordan King.
 King criticised Aitken's defensive driving as he claimed after the race that Aitken was weaving down the straight.
 Aitken finished fifth in the standings, scoring 159 of Campos' 189 points and helping them to finish fifth in the teams' championship.

 2020

 Aitken remained at Campos for 2020, partnering Guilherme Samaia.
 Aitken took a double-podium finish at the second Silverstone round, finishing third in both the feature race and sprint race.
-He was involved in a high-speed collision with Luca Ghiotto on lap seven of the sprint race at Sochi Autodrom.
+He was involved in a high-speed collision with Luca Ghiotto on lap seven of the sprint race at Sochi.
 Both drivers were uninjured, but damage to the barriers caused the race to be red-flagged and not restarted.
-Aitken missed the final round at the Bahrain International Circuit to race in Formula One, and was replaced by Ralph Boschung.
+Aitken missed the final round at the Bahrain to race in Formula One, and was replaced by Ralph Boschung.
 Aitken finished 14th in the standings, scoring all of Campos' 48 points.